Perenna Solicitor Panel Example Support Desk Enquires

 Can I register a complaint to Perenna about the lawyers being on the Perenna conveyancing panel?

-Complaining to Perenna about their conveyancing panel is unlikely to yield much of a response.
+There is little point in complaining directly to Perenna.
 All solicitors and conveyancer must have a complaints procedure.
-You can get information from the solicitor’s or conveyancer’s website or ask at their office.
+Usually one can find this information from the solicitor’s or conveyancer’s website or ask at their office.
 They must tell you about it if you ask.

 If a licensed conveyancer does not have a complaints procedure or will not tell you about it, contact the Council for Licensed Conveyancers (CLC), which will make sure that your complaint is properly dealt with by the conveyancer.
 Please see below for more information.